MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 </div>
 <small>where $a = 0.233$ and $b = 0.415$ are cloud transmissivity coefficients (default values) and $N$ is the fractional cloud cover. </small>

-The incoming shortwave radiation ($SW_{in}$) is computed as the sum of the direct and diffuse components of the solar irradiance after [Oerlemans, 1992](https://doi.org/10.3189/S0022143000003634); spatial nodes shaded by surrounding topography only receive diffuse radiation.
+The incoming shortwave radiation ($SW_{in}$) is computed as the sum of the direct and diffuse components of the solar irradiance, after [Oerlemans (1992)](https://doi.org/10.3189/S0022143000003634); spatial nodes shaded by surrounding topography only receive diffuse radiation.

 <div style="border:1px solid #ccc; padding:10px; background:#f9f9f9;">
 $$